Top Long-Term Care Insurance Picks for 2024

 NEUTRAL RATING

-Several companies offer qualified Long-Term Care Insurance products that meet federal guidelines under Section 7702(b).
-No individual agent, agency, or advisor can offer special deals.
-Insurance companies must file their products and pricing with each state's insurance department.
+Numerous companies provide qualified Long-Term Care Insurance products that adhere to federal regulations outlined in Section 7702(b).
+It's crucial to note that no individual agent, agency, or advisor can offer preferential deals, as insurance companies must submit their products and pricing to each state's insurance department for approval.

-New York Life and Northwestern Mutual are the two most expensive Long-Term Care Insurance products available.
+It's important to highlight that New York Life and Northwestern Mutual stand out as the two most costly Long-Term Care Insurance products currently available.

 New York Life

-Again for 2023, New York Life receives a neutral rating.
-New York Life is one of the most financially strong insurance companies in the United States.
+Again, for 2024, New York Life receives a neutral rating.
+New York Life is one of the strongest insurance companies in the United States financially.
 Despite being financially strong, the premiums are very high.

 They also affiliate with AARP with a branded Long-Term Care policy.
 New York Life has paid AARP for this endorsement.

 New York Life also offers a product named "My Care," which comes with cash deductibles and an 80/20 co-insurance structure.
-Most specialists do not consider " My Care " a good option because of the high-cost sharing.
+Most specialists do not consider " My Care " a good option because of the high 'cost sharing' based on the 80/20 structure.

 Talk About Dividends